FilipDominec/googlesheet2scatterplot/README.md

 # Making your own Google Sheets with data

 The core of this project is just a HTML/Javascript page, named **index.html**.
 All data are stored in a Google spreadsheet and all plotting is done in your browser.
 Therefore, the **index.html** page can be used for as many data tables as you wish.
-You are also free to download and run this project locally, but as long as Github supports hosting the page linked above in the examples, there is no reason not to use this online instance.
+You are also free to download and run this project locally, but as long as Github supports hosting the page linked above in the examples, there is no reason not to use this online instance, only with different parameters.

 However, to plot your own data, you will have to create own sheet.
 There is a certain format the sheet has to obey.
 It is easiest to make a copy of the example Google sheet to fill it with your own column names (for measurement types), row names (for samples) and corresponding data values.
 Note that the table can be "sparse", i.e., missing data values in certain cells are not a problem.